Born: January 28, 1981

 Birth Name: Elijah Jordan Wood

-Born in Iowa, Wood started modeling at an early age, moving swiftly into commercial work.
+Born in Iowa, Elijah Wood started modeling at an early age, moving swiftly into commercial work.
 In 1988, he moved with his family to Los Angeles, where he attended the Annual International Modeling and Talent Association Convention.
 While there he wowed agents from around the country and quickly landed himself an acting deal.

 After a small role in a Paula Abdul video, film work almost instantly followed, with bit parts in Back to the Future Part II (1989) and Internal Affairs (1990).
 He then won acclaim as a young Barry Levinson in the director/writer's personal drama Avalon (1990) and went on to star in Paradise (1991), Radio Flyer and Forever Young (both 1992), all of which gave him roles of substance that revealed both his talent and natural appeal.

-As Wood grew in size and maturity, so did his roles.
+As Elijah grew in size and maturity, so did his roles.
 Ang Lee's The Ice Storm was a critical success and offered Wood positive development in his career.
 After successful runs in The Faculty and Deep Impact, Wood returned his sights to his education.
 Hoping to attend New York's Columbia University, Wood says he's open to taking correspondence courses if filming keeps him from the classroom.
 "This is a crucial time in my career," he explains, "going from child to adult actor, and I can't allow anything to interfere."

-In 1999 Wood signed on to what's likely to be one of the most remembered and grandest films in his career.
+In 1999 Elijah signed on to what's likely to be one of the most remembered and grandest films in his career.
 Playing the lead character, the hobbit Frodo Baggins in the Lord of the Rings trilogy will likely become one of his crowning achievements.
 "It has been the experience of a lifetime," Wood says of LOTR.
 "I doubt I'll ever get another chance to realize a character this fully."

 Since then, he has played roles in several films, including Eternal Sunshine of the Spotless Mind (2004) alongside Jim Carrey and Kate Winslet, the voice of the lead character Mumble in Happy Feet (2006) and more recently, the comedy Celeste and Jesse Forever (2012) about a couple trying to maintain a friendship as they starting seeing other people.
 He also managed to land major roles on two television series: the voice of Beck in TRON: Uprising and the lead role of Ryan Newman in Wilfrid.
 If that weren't enough, Elijah was able to once again connect with his Lord of the Rings character, Frodo, for the 2013 spin-off film The Hobbit: An Unexpected Journey as well as its sequel The Hobbit: There and Back Again (2013).
 He can also be seen in the thriller Grand Piano (2014).
 More recently, he starred in The Last Witch Hunter (2015).